scrabbletank/farhome-rules/rulesdoc.md

 You form a telepathic connection with up to 5 willing creatures.
 Make a spellcasting roll, adding a bad die for every creature targeted.
 On success all creatures may communicate telepathically with each other over any distance, as long as they remain on the same plane.
 Creatures communicating this way understand each other even if they do not speak the same language.

-Add a proficient die for each level above 3rd.
+Add an enhanced die for each level above 3rd.